ajosedev/knowledge/notes/20230206025852-what-is-a-design-system.md

 Here's a best attempt at some definitions.

 - Design System - a system made up of smaller systems.
 Including components, UI kits, standards, best practices, and patterns that are used to design and build digital interfaces.
+It reflects (is?) the visual language for the organisation.
 	- Design systems are systems of systems, but not all systems are part of the design system
 	- Think of it as the 'umbrella', which everything else is contained under.
 	- [[20211122112210-design-systems-are-for-user-interfaces]]